Renegade Legion: Circus Imperium

 Circus Imperium was the fifth of the Renegade Legion board games published by FASA, but unlike the others in the series, this tongue-in-cheek game of chariot racing was played strictly for laughs.
 The game involved anti-grav chariots being pulled by carnivorous beasts, with the object of the game to defeat the other racers, usually by knocking them out of the race or getting them eaten by the monsters.
-Outcomes of player actions were often random and unpredictable, and players could get points for eliciting laughs or the loudest cheers from other gamers.
+Outcomes of player actions were often random and unpredictable, and players were encouraged in eliciting laughs or the loudest cheers from other gamers.
 Ral Partha produced a series of lead figures for the game, including chariots, senators and imperial guards.
 Older catalogs have had these figures present as items available to order but in the exchange of BattleTech figures the Identifiers have changed.
 There were 3 variants under the old Ral Partha banner dependent on country of purchase.